LiamJCates/Programming-Notes/C++/Types&Values/Classes/_Classes.md

 sizeof() a Class
 You have learned the fundamentals of defining your own type using keyword class that enables you to encapsulate data attributes and methods that operate on that data.
-Operator sizeof(), covered in Lesson 3, “Using Variables, Declaring Constants,” is used to determine the memory requirement of a specific type, in bytes.
+Operator sizeof() is used to determine the memory requirement of a specific type, in bytes.
 This operator is valid for classes, too, and basically reports the sum of bytes consumed by each data attribute contained within the class declaration.
 Depending on the compiler you use, sizeof() might or might not include padding for certain attributes on word boundaries.